SyamSundarKirubakaran/android-jetpack/README.md

             }
         ```
         - <b>Permissions of Optional Hardware:</b>
         For using certain harware features such as camera or GPS your app needs permission.
 However not all devices posses all the required hardwares.
-So, in the Android Manifest request for the permission as shown below,
+So, in the Android Manifest file request for the permission as shown below,
         ```xml
             <uses-feature android:name="android.hardware.camera" android:required="false" />
         ```